EZ-Robotics/EZ-Template/ez-template-docs/Introduction.md

 - 3 wire encoder and rotation sensor support
 - Add / remove motors from the drive dynamically to allow for PTO use
 - Exposed PID class for use with your other subsystems
+- Exposed slew class for gradual speed ramp-up for your other subsystems

 ## [Discord Server](https://discord.gg/EHjXBcK2Gy)
 Need extra assistance using EZ-Template?
 Feel free to join our [Discord Server](https://discord.gg/EHjXBcK2Gy).